centau/vide/docs/tut/crash-course/9-derived-source.md

 ```

 Deriving a source in this manner is similar to creating an effect to update
 another source.
-You should never manually do this using an effect however,
+You should never manually do this using an effect however.
-improper usage could accidently create infinite loops in the reactive graph.
+Improper usage could accidently create infinite loops in the reactive graph.
-Always favour deriving when you need one source to update based on another.
+Always favour deriving when you need one source to update based on another
+source.